bob-Github-2020/TG_Rate_95CI/README.md

       py Main_cal_TG_Rate_95CI.py

-For installing Python modules, if the system still can not find the module after "pip install module-name", you may try:
+If the system still can not find the standard Python module after "pip install module-name", you may try:

        py -m pip install module-name

 # For NOAA data users

 The Main program "Main_cal_TG_Rate_95CI.py" is designed for reading PSMSL data.
-NOAA data is organized in a slight different way (e.g., 9457292_meantrend.txt):
+NOAA data is organized in a slight different way (e.g., 9457292_meantrend.txt).
+The unit of MSL is meters.

     Year   Month    Monthly_MSL
     1949   9        -0.622